 This week has seen a plethora of open bars.
 There were like three last night and at least two tonight.
 It's definitely open bar season.
 I went to a 3-hour whiskey event last night.
 Tonight I went to a Red Stripe event.
 The cool thing was I walked away with free t-shirts and other swag.
 I finally scored some free t-shirts from work, too.
 Now I have t-shirts galore!
 And all for free.

 I also scored a gig working Pitchfork.
-I'm going to help Saucony with some stuff and get paid handsomely for it.
+I'm going to help Saucony with some fun stuff.
 I think I'm also getting a press pass for the fest, so it'll be a busy weekend.
-If I can keep up this sporadic gigs, I might, just might, be able to support myself a little better.
-I wish I was still getting paid through Myopenbar because then that would be the gravy.
-I'm beginning to think we're never going to be able to throw parties.
+I'm beginning to think we're never going to be able to throw parties with Myopenbar.
 Things keep falling through.
 It's been much harder to get a liquor sponsor and things keep getting delayed.
 I'm still trying, though.

 This weekend I think I'm going to see Vanilla Ice in concert.
 For real.
 He's performing at a bar for only $5!
 I have to experience the train wreck first hand.
 I'm also seriously considering going to Portland in Sept. for my b-day and a big music fest.
 I also need to make definite plans to go to MI for a weekend soon.
 Until I have to really work again, I think I'm just going to read, go to the pool, write, jog, watch movies, go to shows, and attempt to get things done.